mirohudec/treehouse-project12-social_team_builder/README.md

 * sending emails for reject and accept aplications
 * displaying simple message for: accept, reject and applying for 5 seconds
 * selecting My Skills shows positions suitable for your skills
+* editor for image is taken from [Project 7 User Profile with Django](https://github.com/CritRate/treehouse-project7-user_profile_with_django) tl;dr works in every browser except firefox